its4u/cert-manager-routes-controller/README.md

 > On the first certificate issuance, it might take a few minutes for the certificate to be ready.
 Hence, you might have to wait a little before you see your route being populated 😉

 4. That's it!<br>`cert-manager` will take care of the certificate renewal process.<br>Our controller will ensure that your route's TLS is always populated with the correct up-to-date certificate.

+## How does it work?

+> WIP: Add a graph

+### Where are the `Certificate`s stored?

+All of the `Certificate` and their `Secret`s are stored in the same `CERT_MANAGER_NAMESPACE`.
+This allows us to reuse a `Certificate` cluster-wide and avoid reordering a `Certificate` that already exists on the cluster.

+> For instance, we have a route `https://example.com/hello` in the `hello` NS and a route `https://example.com/world` in the `world` NS.
+Both of these routes use the same domain, hence only one certificate is required.
+Therefore, we won't be ordering two certificates.
+We'll merely use the same one for both routes even though they're in a different namespace.

+### How does the controller handle a reconcile request?

+The controller gets a reconcile request from a `Route` because it noticed a changed on a it or because its related `Certificate` was modified.

+- If the route is being finalized:
+  - The controller will update the `Route`'s related certificate
+  - The controller will terminate the `Route` by removing its finalizer
+- Else if the route is annotated with the `cert-manager.io/issuer` annotation
+  - The controller will create a `Certificate` in the `CERT_MANAGER_NAMESPACE` if it doesn't exist yet
+  - The controller will ensure that the `Route` is correctly populated with the latest up-to-date certificate
+  - The controller will ensure that the `Route` has a finalizer to properly handle its deletion
+- The controller will ensure that each `Certificate` is correctly annotated to point to each of the `Route`s that uses it
+- Each request is reqeued to an hour forward to ensure that no watch event is missed